-Volume 52 of the Review will not review submissions for inclusion in its Articles and Essays sections if the sole author is a current J.D. student (at Gonzaga Law School or elsewhere).
-We strongly encourage current Gonzaga Law School students to submit their scholarship to the Review for consideration as Notes, Comments, or Gonzaga Law Review Online Essays.
+Volume 55 of the Review will not review submissions for inclusion in its Articles and Essays sections if the sole author is a current J.D. student (at Gonzaga Law School or elsewhere).
+We strongly encourage current Gonzaga Law School students to submit their scholarship to the Review for consideration as Notes or Comments.
 We will consider Articles and Essays co-authored by J.D. students (to include directed research papers) if one of the co-authors is not a current J.D. student.